3 Reasons Why You Shouldn’t Rely On An FHA 203K Loan for Purchasing & Then Renovating

 Imagine this scenario: a home has come up for sale on the perfect street.
 Yes, the home needs a little (or maybe a lot) of work, but a neighborhood like this in your area is too valuable to pass on.
 So you apply for an FHA 203K loan because you can also borrow the money you need for your renovation in addition to the purchase price of the home.
 What you don’t know is how long the process will actually take.
 In the meantime, another buyer using a traditional mortgage finalized a deal, meaning you lost your dream house and also just wasted a ton of time.

-So what are some of these extra steps with an FHA 203K?
+So what are some of these extra steps required by FHA 203K loan lenders?

 - Filling out paperwork - and lots of it. (proof of income, credit history, etc. to determine your eligibility, as well as property specs & info to see if the home even qualifies…)